SEServerExtender/EssentialsPlugin/README.md

 - InformationEnabled - This allows you to turn Information commands off or on
 - InformationItems - This lets you define information commands.
 Defining an item is pretty simple.
   - Enabled - Enable / Disable this information item
-  - IntervalSeconds - The amount of time it takes for this item to be broadcasted publically.
+  - IntervalSeconds - The amount of time it takes for this item to be broadcasted publicly.
 Set to 0 to not have it broadcast
   - SubCommand - The command a user types to view this information item.
 If you leave this blank, users will not be able to view this command via /info, and will only see it if you use it in an interval.
   - SubText - The actual text that is displayed with this item is queried using the /info command or broadcasted.
 You may use the %name% tag which gets replaced by the user's name.
 This is a multiline text, and each line will be broadcasted individually per interval as well.
 So this allows you to setup messages that get sent in order.